hoffmakl/academic-kickstart/content/blog/DITL-biostats.md

+---
+title: A Day in the Life of a Biostatistician
+author: Katherine Hoffman
+date: "April 2019"
+draft: false
+slug: DITL-biostats
+tags: ["day in the life", biostatistics, career]

+---

 It seems fitting that my first blog post is on a topic that I tried and failed to find via Google search a few years ago.